Christmas Opening Hours, Useful Information and Key Contacts

 Condensation and Mould Growth

 Most homes will be affected by condensation at some point.
-However, certain activities can increase the problem.
-Whether you are an owner-occupier or a rent-paying tenant, condensation and mould growth is often due to habits and lifestyle and is something that can be reduced or remedied by the occupant.
+However, certain activities will increase the humidity levels in a property and make condensation more likely to occur.
+Whether you are an owner-occupier or a rent-paying tenant, condensation and mould growth can occur more often due to habits and lifestyle, and is something that can be reduced or remedied by the occupant.
 Cooking, washing, drying clothes indoors, even breathing - all produce water vapour that can only be seen when tiny drops of water (condensation) appear on colder surfaces such as walls, windows, ceilings or mirrors.

 The ‘amount’ of condensation in a home depends upon three factors: